qiao-xin/Scripts_for_GB/README.md

 # Scripts_for_GB

-The code used in the manuscript titled "Gene duplication and evolution in recurring polyploidization-diploidization cycles in plants".

 Here is summary of what these directories contain:
 - ```calculate_Ka_Ks_pipeline/```: The pipeline used to compute Ka, Ks, and Ka/Ks for duplicated gene pairs.
 - ```detect_gene_conversion/```: The pipeline used to detect gene conversion events.